|

 Rainer Maria Rilke

-I love being married.
+love being

 It's so great to find that one special